Cancro29/NETHERCAP/README.md

 ## About this Project
 This firmware is a heavily-modified version of M1z23R's ESP8266-EvilTwin v2.
-It supports both ESP8266 and ESP-32
+It supports both ESP8266 and ESP-32.
+For now, this firmware only supports Indonesian Language.
+I will add more languages if requested

 ## Password
 The default password for "NETHERCAP" is "deauther"